About ArgoCD Tracking ID

 tracking-id

-In fact, in cases like KubeVela mentioned above, where the manifests of actual resources are generated and managed by a separate Application Controller and ArgoCD only manages KubeVela's custom resources, most resources are non-self-referencing resources.
+In fact, in cases like the aforementioned KubeVela, where the actual resource manifests are generated and managed by a separate Application Controller and ArgoCD only manages KubeVela's custom resources, most resources fall under the category of non-self-referencing resources.

 So what does that mean?

-however,If you select Label as the Resource Tracking method, all resources are treated as Self Referencing resources.Non self-referencing resources are identified only if the Resource Tracking method is Annotation or Label+Annotation.
+however,If you select Label as the Resource Tracking method, all resources will be treated as Self Referencing resources.Non-self-referencing resources are identified only when the Resource Tracking method is Annotation or Label+Annotation.

 OutOfSync